Triggers

 Multiple triggers

-Workflows can have more than one trigger.
-For example, a workflow might run:
+Routines can have more than one trigger.
+For example, a routine might run:

 - Every Monday at 9 AM (scheduled), and